Kreidler (band): 2009–2012

-In Spring 2011 Kreidler released Tank on the label Bureau-B, up to then mostly famous for its delicate re-issues of classic albums of German electronic and Krautrock artists.
+In Spring 2011 Kreidler released Tank on the label Bureau B, up to then mostly famous for its delicate re-issues of classic albums of German electronic and Krautrock artists.
 According to Alan Holmes "Tank captures Kreidler's live sound more faithfully than ever before, the constant tension between the live rhythm section and sequenced electronics creating a thrilling urgency imbued with the icy precision and nervous energy of a true menschmaschine."
 Bomkat stated: "Anyone who has been interested in the music scene's move towards shaky, dirty post-punk, disco and early electronic progression recently should check this without delay.
 Huge recommendation".
 Jus Forrest wrote in Igloo magazine: 'Its earthy wooded areas are met with shiny melodic twinkle, driving rhythm, and small droplets from the heavens.
 Simple and direct in structure, Tank shows off a perfect framework on which to add the emotional and expressive., and Mike Schiller: "Tank went from twinkle in Kreidler's eye to fully [sic]realized longplayer in less than two total weeks of work, and nothing about it sounds the least bit raw or unfinished.
 The cover artwork was provided by Andro Wekua, who continued to collaborate with the band in summer 2011 for a limited edition gatefold set which contained a print of Wekua alongside a vinyl record with new Kreidler song Mars in four different versions (one of each band member).
+In 2012 the album Den was released, each song accompanied by a video of Heinz Emigholz.

+2022–2024

+2022, Detlef Weinrich has left the band, Kreidler continued their work as the trio Klein, Paulick, Reihse.
+In January they released Spells and Daubs, co-produced and mixed by Peter Walsh The album gained positive reviews ("Outstanding beatdown slink from Düsseldorf's artful, rhythm-driven minimalists", Boomkat "Kreidler's 12th (or so) studio album is their most concise, focused effort in decades, if not their entire career" Paul Simpson, AllMusic, "a record of meticulous rhythmic precision, lurching, haunting and also deceptively funky in parts with smatterings of ambient dub" Jeremy Allen, Record Collector), and spent a week in the British Official Record Store Chart Top 40.